MATSE 81: Materials in Today's World

 On average, most students spend eight to ten hours per week working on course assignments.
 Your workload may be more or less depending on your study habits.
 I have worked hard to make this the most effective and convenient educational experience possible.
 The Internet may still be a novel learning environment for you, but in one sense it is no different from a traditional college class: how much and how well you learn is ultimately up to you.
 You will succeed if you are diligent about keeping up with the class schedule and if you take advantage of opportunities to communicate with us as well as with your fellow students.
 Specific learning objectives for each lesson and project are detailed within each lesson.
 The overall class schedule is published below, while the detailed calendar for this semester can be found on Canvas (the course management system used for this course).
 Course information will be sent out via the course Canvas.
 In addition to the recommendation that you check the course on Canvas regularly, it is also recommended that you have the course announcements forwarded from Canvas to your Penn State email account.

 Required textbook: The course utilizes a customized e-book that can be purchased for $40.12 from the publisher at VitalSource.

 Required videos: The course utilizes materials documentary videos.
-The Penn State Library has licensed a number of the required videos, however, four of the videos used in the course are not available to be licensed by the Penn State Library.
-These four videos are currently available on YouTube.com, however, if they become unavailable or unplayable in your browser, the student will need to purchase them to view.
-Currently they are available on Amazon.com for $0.99 each.
+The Penn State Library has licensed a number of the required videos, however, four of the videos (Making Stuff: Stronger, Making Stuff: Cleaner, Making Stuff: Smarter, and Making Stuff: Smaller) used in the course are no longer available for licensing by the Penn State Library.
+Currently, they are available on Amazon.com for $2.99 each.